wenjian80/soak8_lab/README.md

 cd /home/opc/soa_k8lab/scripts
 ./10_Rcu.sh

+#Please wait for the script to finish.
+Refer to below for the output you should be seeing.
 #It will wait a while to pull the contaier to start.
 While it is waiting , open a new window to master node and run the below to check the progress and if there is any error.
 kubectl describe po rcu -n soans